-- 2006 Present Independent Director
+2006 - Present Independent Director

-- Thai Beverage Public Company Limited

-- 2013 Present University Council Christian University
+• 2013 - Present University Council Christian University

+2006 - Present

+Trustee

+Royal ThaiRed Cross Society

+• 1984 - Present University Council Rangsit University

+- Royal Decorations - The highest level of Royal Decorations (Knight Grand Cordon of White Elephant Special Class) - The highest level of Royal Decorations (Knight Grand Cordon of the Crown of Thailand, Special Class) - Royal Thai Award of Chula Chom Klao Order (Special Third Class) - Palmes Academiques (Commandeur) from the Government of France, the Borden Research Award in Medicine - Life Time Contribution Award from the Society of Biotechnology of Japan on the occasion of the 90th Anniversary's celebration in Kobe, Japan - Member of the International Union of Immunological Societies

+Gen. Dr. Choo-Chat Kambhu Na Ayudhya Independent Director

+- Doctorate in Medicine from the Georg-August Universität zu Goettingen - Diploma in Medicine from Westf.
+Wilhelms Universität zu Munster - Diploma from the National Defense College of Thailand (WorRorPorOr 399) - Certificate of Proficiency in General Surgery from the Royal College of Surgeons of Thailand - Diploma from the Army War College (34) - Director Accreditation Program (DAP) 2004 Thai Institute of Directors Association (IOD)

 - 2006 Present

-- Trustee

-- Royal ThaiRed Cross Society
+Independent Director

+Thai Beverage Public Company Limited

-- 1984 Present University Council
+- Present

-- Rangsit University

-- Royal Decorations - The highest level of Royal Decorations - (Knight Grand Cordon of White Elephant Special Class) - The highest level of Royal Decorations - (Knight Grand Cordon of the Crown of Thailand, Special Class) - Royal Thai Award of Chula Chom Klao Order - (Special Third Class) - Palmes Academigues (Commandeur) from the Government of France, the Borden Research Award in Medicine - Life Time Contribution Award from the Society of Biotechnology of Japan on the occasion of the 90th Anniversary's celebration in Kobe, Japan - Member of the International Union of Immunological Societies
+Senior surgeon and physician Medical Bureau to the Royal Court of Thailand

+Present
-Gen. Dr. Choo-Chat Kambhu Na Ayudhya Independent Director Date of first appointment as a director: 27 March 2006 Date of last re-election as a director: 25 April 2014 Academic & Professional Qualifications: Doctorate in Medicine from the Georg-August Universität zu Goettingen • Diploma in Medicine from Westf.
-Wilhelms Universität zu Munster Diploma from the National Defense College of Thailand (WorRorPorOr 399) • Certificate of Proficiency in General Surgery from the Royal College of Surgeons of Thailand Diploma from the Army War College (34) • Director Accreditation Program (DAP) 2004 Thai Institute of Directors Association (IOD) • Work experience within the 5 preceding years: 2006 - Present Independent Director Thai Beverage Public Company Limited • Present Senior surgeon and physician Medical Bureau to the Royal Court of Thailand Present Audit Committee Chairman • Lucky Music Public Company Limited Others: Royal decorations Knight Grand Commander (Special Class, Higher Grade) of the Most Illustrious Order of Chula Chom Klao Knight Grand Cordon (Special Class) of the Most Exalted Order of the White Elephant Knight Grand Cordon (First Class) of the Most Noble

-• Permanent member of the Royal College of Surgeons of Thailand, the International College of Surgeons and the Medical Association of Thailand
+Audit Committee Chairman

+Lucky Music Public Company Limited

+- Royal decorations - Knight Grand Commander (Special Class, Higher Grade) of the Most Illustrious Order of Chula Chom Klao - Knight Grand Cordon (Special Class) of the Most Exalted Order of the White Elephant - Knight Grand Cordon (First Class) of the Most Noble Order of the Crown of Thailand - Permanent member of the Royal College of Surgeons of Thailand, the International College of Surgeons and the Medical Association of Thailand